Imagine waking up to the gentle whispers of the ocean. Walk onto your private deck and soak up the vibrant life of Indonesia’s crystal-clear waters.

-Getting there: You’ll have to fly to Singapore, where a private limousine will pick you up.
-From there, you’ll take an 80min seaplane ride to access Bawah.
+Getting to Bawah: Fly to Singapore, where a private limousine will pick you up.
+From there, take an 80-minute seaplane ride to the Bawah Reserve island.
+(Located about 130 nautical miles from Singapore)

 Location: Birie Island – Raja Ampat, Indonesia